praisegee/HNGx-stage2-task2/README.md

 ## Project Architechture

-Here is the diagram that represents the structure and relationships of the API's classes and models
+Here is the UML diagram that represents the structure and relationships of the API's classes and models
 ![UML diagram](./docs/uml.png "a title")